Sizing in Blazor TextArea Component

 Set the rounded corner

-Render the TextArea with rounded corner by adding the e-corner class to the input parent element.
+Render the TextArea with rounded corners by adding the e-corner class to the input’s parent element.
+This style applies to the boxed input wrapper.

-This rounded corner is visible only in box model input component
+This rounded corner is visible only in the box model input component.

 <SfTextArea Placeholder='Enter your comments' CssClass="e-corner"></SfTextArea>